SSNE: Effective Node Representation for Link Prediction in Sparse Networks: Introduction

-Link predication has been studied by Markov chain and machine learning methods.
-For example, Sarukkai used Markov chain for link prediction and path analysis \cite{sarukkai2000link}, and Zhu \emph{et al.} extended Markov chain method to link prediction for adaptive networks \cite{zhu2002using}.
-With the development of representation learning, graph embedding (i.e., graph representation) has been widely used in link prediction \cite{xiao2015one,cao2019network}.
-Graph embedding is able to map graph into low-dimension vector space, and at the same time, keep the structure feature and inherent attribute of graph \cite{gu2018rare,ni2018co,nguyen2018continuous}.
-Commonly, its pivotal is to sample enough structural information by random walks on graph (or network).
-DeepWalk \cite{perozzi2014deepwalk} is one of the most popular random-walk-based graph embedding models.
-The link prediction method based on DeepWalk is shown to better predict the possible incidence of MicroRNA genetic disease \cite{li2017predicting,chen2019predicting}, as well as individual multiple interests or attributes \cite{jin2016predicting,yu2020structured}.
+Graph embedding (i.e., graph representation) has been widely used in link prediction problems with representation learning development\cite{xiao2015one,cao2019network}.
+Graph embedding can map a graph into low-dimension vector space, and at the same time, keep the structure feature and inherent attribute of the graph \cite{luo2017local,gu2018rare,ni2018co,nguyen2018continuous,shi2019unsupervised}.
+Commonly, its pivotal is to sample enough structural information by random walks on a graph (or network).
+For example, DeepWalk \cite{perozzi2014deepwalk} is one of the most popular random-walk-based graph embedding models.
+The link prediction method based on DeepWalk is shown to predict better the possible incidence of MicroRNA genetic disease \cite{li2017predicting,chen2019predicting}, as well as individual multiple interests or attributes \cite{jin2016predicting,yu2020structured}.
+Although these embedding models succeed in link prediction in many natural networks, they involve critical experience-tuned parameters, such as the sampling length of a random walk and the number of random walks \cite{perozzi2014deepwalk}.
+A typical scenario may only specify a locally maximum value within a finite interval of experience-tuned parameters.
+The error accumulation of multiple parameters would also hinder link prediction performance in sparse networks.